 Some users are experiencing a ‘Sorry, an unexpected error occurred.
 Please try again’ error when trying to launch a Questionmark assessment from within My Dundee.
 This error is due to the 3rd party cookies settings in the browser.

-If using Internet Explorer on a University PC
+If using a University PC

 If using Internet Explorer on your own device